pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

 === "vSphere"
     ---excerpt--- "examples/vsphere-configuration"

-### Using the Tanzu Operations Manager Config file
+### Using the Tanzu Operations Manager config file

-Once you have your config file, commit and push it:
+After you have your config file, commit and push it:

 ```bash
 git add opsman.yml